Morning, Thursday, 13th December 2018

 THIS EVENT IS CPD CERTIFIED

-Delegates will consider key priorities for the sector’s future growth, and how the industry can best respond to Brexit and re-orientate outbound travel markets - including options for expanding tourist flows to non-EU destinations, both current and new.
-They will also examine the potential implications of Brexit for landing rights, cross border travel and visas, and consumer rights.
+Delegates will also consider key priorities for the sector’s future growth, and how the industry can best respond to Brexit - including future challenges for the European market, and options for expanding tourist flows to non-EU destinations, both current and new.

-Speakers and delegates at this conference are expected to be a senior and informed group of around 120 including Members of both Houses of Parliament and government officials involved in this area of public policy, together with representatives from airlines, airports, ferry and cruise operators, ports, tour operators and travel agencies, travel insurance providers, global hotel chains, embassies and tourism agencies, industry groups and trade unions, consumer rights groups as well as lawyers, academics, consultancies and market researchers with an interest in these important issues.
+Overall we expect speakers and delegates to be a senior and informed group numbering around 120 including Members of both Houses of Parliament and government officials involved in this area of public policy, together with representatives from airlines, airports, ferry and cruise operators, ports, tour operators and travel agencies, travel insurance providers, global hotel chains, embassies and tourism agencies, industry groups and trade unions, consumer rights groups as well as lawyers, academics, consultancies and market researchers with an interest in these important issues.